edwardramirez31/micro-frontend-utility-module/README.md

 - `IMD_HOST`: Import map deployer domain name (without https)
 - `CLOUDFRONT_HOST`: Cloud front domain name (without https).
 This can also be Route 53, or S3 bucket domain in case you are not using CloudFront to host your import map JSON file.

+## Environments

+- Create `Development` and `Production` environments and set each one to deploy from `dev` and `master` branches (Selected Branches rule)

+- Each environment should have its own S3 Bucket, IAM Role for deployment and CloudFront distribution

+- Setup environment secrets at `Development` so that the development `FRONTEND_DEPLOYMENT_ROLE` points to a role that will interact with the development S3 `BUCKET_NAME`

+- Change `environment-url` input passed down to deployment workflow so that each env will point to the corresponding CloudFront or Route 53 url

 ## Important notes

 - Maintain consistency for the project name (all micro service and root project should have the same project name)